wagtail/wagtail/docs/reference/contrib/modeladmin/inspectview.rst

 'concrete' field values (where the field value is stored in the same table that represents the model).

-You can customise what values are displayed by adding the following attributes to your ``ModelAdmin`` class:
+By default, all 'concrete' fields (where the field value is stored as a column in the database table for your model) will be shown.
+You can customise what values are displayed by adding the following attributes to your ``ModelAdmin``
+class:

 .. _modeladmin_inspect_view_fields: